microsoft/fast/packages/fast-element/docs/building-components.md

 You may have noticed the `:host` selector we used in our `name-tag` styles.
 This selector allows us to apply styles directly to our custom element.
 Here are a few things to consider always configuring for your host element:

 * **display** - By default, the `display` property of a custom element is `inline`, so consider whether you want your element's default display behavior to be different.
 * **contain** - If your element's painting is contained within its bounds, consider setting the CSS `contain` property to `content`.
 The right containment model can positively affect your element's performance.
-[See the the MDN docs](https://developer.mozilla.org/en-US/docs/web/css/contain) for more information on the various values of `contain` and what they do.
+[See the MDN docs](https://developer.mozilla.org/en-US/docs/web/css/contain) for more information on the various values of `contain` and what they do.
 * **hidden** - In addition to a default `display` style, add support for `hidden` so that your default `display` does not override this state.
 This can be done with `:host([hidden]) { display: none }`.

 ### Slotted Content